Owner, Music Director

 Prior to School of Rock, Jim taught at the Bloom School of Jazz for 17 years, St. Barbara High School, and Oak Brook Academy of Music and Art.
 He is an accomplished guitarist, bassist, and composer, and earned a bachelor's degree in music from Northern Illinois University, and a master's degree in Jazz Studies and Composition from DePaul University.

-Music Director, Show Director, Guitar Teacher, Singing Teacher
+Music Director, Show Director, Guitar Teacher, Vocal Teacher

 Luke is a guitarist, vocalist, and songwriter who mainly performs and creates in the genre of progressive rock and metal.
 He has been playing guitar for nearly two decades, and since his start, he has built and refined skills as both a technical lead and rhythm player.
 Luke fronts his own band, The Untold, on lead vocals and guitar.
 He also writes most of the music for the band which has been releasing songs and playing shows since 2017.

 In 2018, Luke graduated from Columbia College Chicago with a bachelor’s degree in contemporary, urban, and popular music, with a focus on guitar performance.
 Even though Luke is mostly a rock and metal player, he has experience studying and playing in various genres of music including jazz, fusion, r&b, funk, acoustic finger-style, blues, and more.
 Luke is always pushing himself and constantly honing his sound, technique, and songwriting.
 Becoming a better musician is a lifelong and joyous process, and there is nothing he would rather be dedicating his life to.